rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/packages.md

 ## Plan
 A plan represents a different configuration of a package.
 When you add a new package, there is always a single plan associated with the package.
 A plan is uniquely identified by its plan ID.
+Any package that is deployed holds exactly one plan.

-## Bindable Attribute
+## Bindable attribute
-A boolean attribute that is set while adding a package.
+The binadable attribute is a boolean attribute that is set while adding a package.
 When set to true for a package with two or more ROS components, the components successfully communicate with each other.

-It also determines whether a deployment of a package can be used as a dependent deployment of other deployments.
+It determines whether a deployment of a package can be used as a dependent deployment of other deployments.
 If set false, the deployment of the package cannot be used as a dependent deployment of another deployment.